Welcome to the Cotymog Shed Blog

 A World of Artful Themes

-I hope to draw you into my world, where we can explore together some of the themes which concern me, as artist, crime and historical fiction lover, ceramics collector, knitter, cook, sewer( as in someone who sews…), but speaking of food - we’ve found a new eatery on the Moor,.
-Called Cure Bistro , we visited for the very 1st time the day before yesterday , and are going again today, for Sunday Lunch.
-This Cure is a real panacea for sadness, jaded palate, and general news overload.
-If you are in the Manchester area, please don’t mention it to anyone.
-We want to keep it to ourselves!
+I’d love to draw you into my world, where we can explore together some of the themes which concern me, as artist, crime and historical fiction lover, ceramics collector, knitter, cook, sewer( as in someone who sews…), but speaking of food - we’ve found a new eatery on the Moor,.
+Called Cure Bistro, we’ve found it a soothing and happy place, kind to our pockets as well as to our stomachs!

-It would be so good to hear about your similar loves/experiences, so please leave comments on the blog content as well as on my gallery pages.
+It would be really good to hear about your similar loves/experiences, so please leave comments on the blog content as well as on my gallery pages.

 Feel free to share this blog on your favourite social media.